hangodek/Python-DICODING-BASIC-/README.md

-# Python-DICODING-BASIC-
+# For You Info

-This is basic Python documentation that i learn from Dicoding.com
+Python documentation from what i learn from Dicoding.com